 This is a great way to build trust with customers and retain their business.

 While it might be tempting to spend time on the glowing reviews, you'll garner more actionable information from those customers who are unhappy with your product or service.

-Set time aside for the team to analyze negative comments and brainstorm about ways to remedy the underlying causes.
+Set time aside for the team to analyse negative comments and brainstorm ways to remedy the underlying causes.

-Doing this will help you identify problem areas such as long ticket resolution times, poor product documentation, or bugs/unexpected product behavior.
+Doing this will help you identify problem areas such as long ticket resolution times, poor product documentation, or bugs/unexpected product behaviour.

 Sharing an email inbox might seem like an acceptable option at first, but you'll soon run into serious logistical problems, and you'll have virtually no ability to track metrics.